realA10001986/VSR/README.md

 In order to display speed, a TCD with either a GPS receiver or a rotary encoder for speed is required, and your VSR needs to be connected to the TCD via BTTFN.

 Display modes are chosen by selecting the _Operation_ button mode, and then _holding_ a single button until two beeps are emitted from your VSR, as described below.
+If an SD card is present, the selected display mode is saved 10 seconds after its activation.

 ### Button modes

 >Buttons can be _pressed_, which means a brief press-and-release, or _held_, meaning pressing and holding the button for 2 seconds.

 There are four button modes: Light ("LGT"), Operation ("OPR"), Music Player ("MUS") and Admin ("ADM").
 In order to select a button mode, two or three buttons must be _held_ simultaneously until the display shows the selected mode.
+If an SD card is present, the selected button mode is saved 10 seconds after its activation.

 <table>
     <tr>